 In figures \ref{fig: crrhosptime} we have numerically studied variation of the relative entropy of coherence of reduced states with time for a given value of damping constant but for two different values of $ \al $; taking one particle states as $ |\al \ra $ and $ |\be\ra = |- \al \ra $.
-As one sees the coherence of fermionc states are less than those of two other statistics.
+As one sees the coherence of fermionic states are less than those of two other statistics.
 Coherence of bosonic state is less than that of the classical state for $ \al = - \be = \frac{1}{ \sqrt{2} } $ while this reverses for the higher value $ \al = - \be = 1 $.
 Figure \ref{fig: crrhospalpha2} displays the coherence versus $ |\al|^2 $ for different statistics in the non-dissipative case.
 Note that one-particle states have been taken $|\al\ra$ and $|-\al \ra$.
 Separation between the representative points of these one-particle coherent states on the complex plane increases with $ | \al | $.
 Thus the overlap between the states decreases as $ | \al | $ increases.
 Negligible overlap of one-particle states implies negligible difference between different statistics.
 Thus, as the separation of one-particle states increases, results for all statistics approach as the figure illustrates.

-In the following subsections we will study two interesting quantities.
-First, the MMS between particles for different statistics and second the joint detection probability of both particles by an extended detector.
-The later which was previously considered for {\it free} particles for the non-dissipative dynamics \cite{MaGr-EPJD-2014} given by the usual Schr\"{o}dinger equation and for dissipative dynamics \cite{MoMi-EPJP-2020} given by the Caldirola-Kanai time-dependent Hamiltonian and also by the master equation in the Caldeira-Leggett model displays the unexpected boson anti-bunching and fermion bunching.
-Here, we extend this study to the particles {\it interacting} with the potential of the harmonic oscillator obeying the dynamical equation \ref{eq: master}.
+In the following subsections, we will study two interesting quantities.
+First, the MMS between particles for different statistics and second, the joint detection probability of both particles by an extended detector.
+The latter, which was previously considered for free particles for both the non-dissipative dynamics \cite{MaGr-EPJD-2014}, in the framework of the usual Schr\"{o}dinger equation, and for the dissipative one \cite{MoMi-EPJP-2020} in the context of both the Caldirola-Kanai time-dependent Hamiltonian and the master equation in the Caldeira-Leggett framework displays the unexpected boson anti-bunching and fermion bunching.
+Here, we extend this study to the case of non-free particles, i.e., DHOs obeying the dynamical equation \ref{eq: master}.